 You can get these reports from your broker.
 They will typically have a bunch of these reports.

 These reports could collate some industry data that is hard to source on your own.
-The example above shows the CAP Rate trend for commercial and retail sector over time.
+The example above shows the CAP Rate trend for the commercial and retail sectors over time.

 The CAP Rate indicates the market rental yield for the properties.

-The reports also provides collated metrics that allows you to visualize the valuation of the REITs in the cycle.
+The reports also provide collated metrics that allow you to visualize the valuation of the REITs in the cycle.

-In this graph above, it shows the historical price to book value, one of the common metrics analyst used to value whether the REITs are more expensive, more cheap or fairly value.
+This graph above, shows the historical price to book value, one of the common metrics analysts used to value whether the REITs are more expensive, cheaper or fairly valuable.

-In the graphs above on the left, it shows the historical dividend yield of Capitaland Commercial Trust from 2010 to 2015.
-It also shows the yield spread between Capitaland Commercial Trust minus the 10 year Singapore Government Bond Yield.
+The graphs above on the left, it shows the historical dividend yield of Capitaland Commercial Trust from 2010 to 2015.
+It also shows the yield spread between Capitaland Commercial Trust minus the 10 years Singapore Government Bond Yield.